, more aeronautical, most aeronautical

 2. The science of designing, building, and operating various forms of aircraft: Katherine was working for aeronautical

-manufacturers who design and build the latest aircraft.
+manufacturers that design and build the latest aircraft.

 3. A reference to the study or practice of all aspects of flight through the air: As an ornithologist, Harry was familiar with the aeronautical